There is a lot to worry about when it comes to thinking about your home.

-If you have to raise your voice to talk because your heater is too loud, that could be a indicator that your duct system is undersized and too much air is being pushed through too small an opening.
+If you have to raise your voice to talk because your heater is so loud, that could be a indicator that your duct system is undersized and too much air is being pushed through too small an opening.

 Other noises like squealing, rattling, bumping, or banging could be signs of a mechanical matter.
-It could be as easy as a worn belt, but it may mean an internal component of your unit has loosened or come completely disconnected.
+It could be as easy as a worn belt, but it may mean an internal component of your unit has loosened or come completely detached.

-Today’s latest units work more soundlessly than ever.
+Today’s latest systems work more soundlessly than ever.
 Often you’ll have to really give attention to even know if they’re running.
 If noise pollution is important for you, that may be reason enough to upgrade to better equipment.